lighthouse-no/sap-ms-teams-integration-poc/docs/initial_setup.md

    ![Upload custom apps](../img/upload_custom_apps.png)

+   Micosoft define sideloading as:

+   > This is also known as side loading.
+This setting determines if a user can upload a custom app package in the Teams app.
+Turning it on lets you create or develop a custom app to be used personally or across your organization without having to submit it to the Teams app store.
+Uploading a custom app also lets you test an app before you distribute it more widely by only assigning it to a single user or group of users.

    The non-intuitive part here is that Microsoft uses inconsistent terminology.

    The term "sideloading" is used in the Teams Toolkit software, but is not used in the documentation.